Siyan541/Chem_Music/README.md

 # Chem_Music
-This project focused on the sonification of stellar properties, especially of spectra data.
-This the primary version of a stellar choir, a musical composition generated from 997 stars in the summer sky area through Python programming.
+This Python project focused on the sonification of stellar properties.

+The stellar choir version is a music composition generated from spectra data of 997 stars in the summer sky area.
+Other spectra data may be used later.

+Supernova